pingcap/blog/how-we-compiled-a-golang-database-in-the-browser-using-webassembly.md

 The source code for this project is in [PR: #13069 - support compiling tidb to wasm](https://github.com/pingcap/tidb/pull/13069).
 You are welcome to join us!

 The rest of this blog will dive deep into how and why we built an in-browser database.
-By the end of the article, you’ll know to reproduce it yourself, create your own projects, and get inspired.
+By the end of the article, you’ll know how to reproduce it yourself, create your own projects, and get inspired.

 **TL;DR**